 - E-Cigarettes/Vaping Products/Cigarettes/Lighters

 - Alcohol/drugs

 - Weapons/dangerous items

-- Hot beverages

 - Foods containing identified allergens

-- Musical instruments, personal devices (ie. iPad), or video game devices (should be checked in for approved time usage)
+- Musical instruments/ video game devices (should be checked for approved time usage only)

 Please Note: Staff may use additional discretion in regards to other items that may cause a disruption or risk to the learning environment.
 Items that serve a purpose but still pose a risk (such as a tool to be used for a project) would be checked-in upon arrival and used with staff supervision.